Cadiz Entry Requirements

 Prohibited Items

-• Unlicensed narcotics or psychotropic substances
+• Unlicensed medicines containing narcotics or psychotropic substances

 Restricted Items